lvarin/rahti-training-exercises/B01/readme.md

 * Back in the deployment page, use the "Add storage" page to mount the volume you just created to the `/static` folder.

 * Use the webinterface terminal to down load a JPG photo to the volume.
-(There a re other ways to upload data to a volume, but that is a topic for another time)
+(There are other ways to upload data to a volume, but that is a topic for another time)

 <pre><code>wget https://upload.wikimedia.org/wikipedia/commons/thumb/b/bc/Juvenile_Ragdoll.jpg/1280px-Juvenile_Ragdoll.jpg \
     -O /static/1280px-Juvenile_Ragdoll.jpg